 Chris Martenson: Let’s keep going.

-So, and actually practicing gratitude and being grateful at we can see our family friends.
+So, and actually practicing gratitude and being grateful that we can see our family friends.
 We can take care of our dogs or cats as it’s coming back to the basics, what makes us human and what makes us happy.
-So that’s been amazing discovery for me and amazing lesson as well.
+So that’s been amazing discovery for me and amazing lesson, as well.

-A couple final two thoughts on the lessons from Corona virus.
+A couple final two thoughts on the lessons from Coronavirus.
 I remember my shock, specifically in the first two weeks.
-I was basically stuck a home.
+I was basically stuck at home.
 And I was alone.
 I mean obviously with family, with my loved ones.
-But it’s completely different feeling that you can’t be social bond that you have in the physical environment, with your friends, with colleagues, with you know, people in the audience like we see today.
+But it’s completely different feeling that you cut the social bond that you have in the physical environment, with your friends, with colleagues, with you know, people in the audience like we see today.
 But in particular conference or portfolio companies that we invest in, which work with longevity technologists.
 So this drama, this stroke of self-isolation is actually is an opportunity for all of us to reconnect with ourselves, you know.
 Be comfortable with being alone, being comfortable with being fragile human, right?
-And then you know focus on our external dialog.
+And then you, know focus on our external dialog.
 This great research done by Barclay Investment Band last year.
 And what I’ve discovered that before invention of smart phones, our attention span was like 15 seconds.
-And you know gold fish in a bowl; attention span was like 9 seconds.
-You know after we get our smart phones, you know our attention span is actually 8 seconds.
+And you know goldfish in a bowl; attention span was like 9 seconds.
+You know after we get our smartphones, you know our attention span is actually 8 seconds.
 It’s shorter than the fish in the bowl attention span.
-So it’s time to do digital detox.
+So, it’s time to do digital detox.
 And it’s time for us to reconnect with ourselves.

 And then the person who spoke right after me is Peter Diamandis, who you know very well.
 And he was speaking a very different talk about exponentials that was the other side of that, right?
 And it was a little awkward, but we both said “Good talk” and went our ways.
 And I have to say in the 10-11 years since I think there’s – we’re both kind of right.
 We’re both kind of wrong.